-“We run a test, James and there was no computer error.”
+“We run a test, James, and there was no computer error.”

 “Someone is trying to derail me then,” he said.
 “I am always careful.
 I don’t make mistakes, especially of this magnitude.”

-“But, sir,” James tried to reason with his boss, but he didn’t want to hear any more.
+“But, sir,” James tried to reason with his boss.

+But he didn’t want to hear any more.
 “You heard me, James.
-Now, get out before I call security.”
+Now get out before I call security.”

-No matter how much James tried to explain himself, his boss didn’t want to hear any more of what he had to say.
+No matter how much James tried to explain himself, his boss didn’t want to hear what he had to say.
 With his head low, he walked to his office and put all his belongings in a box.
 He walked out the door, dismayed at how everything turned out.
 Who would do such a thing?
 Why would someone sabotage him?